Richard Thieme

 Richard Thieme (born 1944), is a former priest who became a commentator on technology and culture, founding the consulting firm ThiemeWorks.
-He is a frequent keynote speaker at government agencies and technology conferences around the world, routinely drawing large audiences, and is described as an "institution" and "father figure" in the hacker convention circuit.
-He is the author of the syndicated column "Islands in the Clickstream", which was published in 60 countries and in 2004 was turned into a book of the same name.
+He is the author of the syndicated column "Islands in the Clickstream", which was turned into a book of the same name in 2004.
 In 2010 he published a book of short stories, Mind Games, and in 2012 he contributed to the peer-reviewed academic work, UFOs and Government, a Historical Inquiry.
-He has written for multiple publications including Wired, Forbes, and Salon.com.
-Andrew Briney, editor-in-chief of Information Security magazine, describes Thieme as "a living symbol of the human dimension of technology".

 Biography

 Early life and academic career

-Thieme was born in Chicago, with one of his parents Christian and one Jewish, and one older brother, Art.
+Thieme was born in Chicago, with one of his parents Christian and one Jewish, and one older brother, the folksinger Art Thieme.
 Raised Jewish, Thieme was confirmed as a young man in a Reform synagogue, and attended Lake View High School, graduating in 1961.
-As a teenager he began writing science fiction, with his first story, "Pleasant Journey", published by Joseph Campbell in Analog science fiction magazine in 1963, when Thieme was 19.
+As a teenager he began writing science fiction, with his first story, "Pleasant Journey", published by John W. Campbell in Analog science fiction magazine in 1963, when Thieme was 19.
 Thieme studied English literature at Northwestern University, graduating Phi Beta Kappa and receiving his B.A. in 1965, and also marrying and starting a family.
 In 1967, he earned an M.A. in English at the University of Chicago.
 For the next five years he taught literature at the University of Illinois - Chicago Circle campus, after which he moved to England for two years.
 There, at age 30, he converted to the Anglican church.